 I’ve made this mistake more than once.
-I pack in a hurry, throw everything into my cosmetics bag.
+I pack in a hurry and throw everything into my cosmetics bag.
 When I arrive, I find conditioner all over everything!

-If this does happen, you at least want to contain it to your cosmetics bag – easier to clean than all your clothes and the interior of your suitcase.
+If this does happen, you at least want to contain it in your cosmetics bag – easier to clean than all your clothes and the interior of your suitcase.

 7) Not Double Checking the Name of Where You’re Going